Dynamics of vortex defect formation in two dimensional Coulomb crystals: Introduction

 In this paper, we investigate numerically the non-equilibrium structural phase transition from a quasi-two-dimensional 1-plane crystal to a 3-plane crystal.
 We focus on the Kibble-Zurek mechanism of the formation of topological defects and the subsequent coarsening dynamics of annihilation of defects and anti-defect pairs.

 Previous studies of KZ mechanism in ion crystal systems have focused on the linear to zigzag phase transition in a quasi-one-dimensional system \cite{Pyka2013,Ulm2013}.
 This are symmetry breaking phase transitions and the resulting defects are either kinks \cite{Pyka2013,Ulm2013} if the $Z_2$ symmetry is broken or helical twists \cite{PhysRevB.93.014106} if the $U(1)$ symmetry is broken.
+The non-equilibrium $U(1)$ symmetry breaking leading to stable winding of the order parameter has also been studied in one dimensional BECs in toroidal traps \cite{Das2012}.

 The 1-plane to 3-plane structural phase transition considered in this paper can be described by an XY 6-clock model with an intermediate Kosterlitz-Thouless phase.
 The defects are $U(1)$ point vortices whose physics is considerably richer \cite{PhysRevX.6.031025}.
 Previously, simulations of finite quenches in a two dimensional XY spin model have shown that the density of vortices is dictated by both the KZ mechanism and coarsening dynamics of annihilation of vortex/anti-vortex pairs \cite{Jelic2011}.
 This observation was corroborated in an experimental study of colloids undergoing a phase transition via Kosterlitz– Thouless–Halperin–Nelson–Young (KTHNY) melting scenario \cite{Deutschlaender2015}.
-The molecular dynamics simulations of microscopic ion crystal dynamics presented in this paper are consistent with the dynamics observed in \cite{Jelic2011,Deutschlaender2015}.
-An observed deviation from the theoretical coarsening scaling may be attributed to the pinning effect of the emergent 6-clock potential.
+Our molecular dynamics simulations demonstrate that faster quenches result in higher densities of created defects in qualitative agreement with KZ theory.
+At late times of the quench protocol the defects annihilate through coarsening dynamics.
+The density of defects eventually stabilizes, which may be attributes to the pinning effect of the emergent 6-clock potential.
 Our work introduces a new platform for investigating the non-equilibrium KT phase transition and more generally the collective dynamics of interacting vortices.

 The paper is organized as follows.
 Section \ref{sec:GLmodel} presents the microscopic model, reviews its mapping to the Ginzburg-Landau field theory and the phase diagram of a 1-plane to 3-plane structural transition.
 Section \ref{sec:defects} uses molecular dynamics simulations to demonstrate the existence of topological defects in the 3-plane phase and presents an algorithm for determining their location.
 Section \ref{sec:KZscaling} focuses on molecular dynamics investigation of finite rate quenches, where the KZ mechanism and coarsening dictate the evolution of the average number of defects in the system.